 Healthy Rx for Youth

-In June 2016, SCCP along with Community Health Center, Ohio Guidestone, and the Summit County ADM Board received a $10,000 grant from Leadership Akron’s Class 32.
-This grant provides resources to raise awareness of safe medicine usage & disposal at Buchtel and Ellet Community Learning Centers in Akron.
+In June 2016, SCCP along with Community Health Center, Ohio Guidestone, and the Summit County ADM Board, received a $10,000 grant from Leadership Akron’s Class 32.
+This grant provides resources to raise awareness of safe medicine usage and disposal at Buchtel and Ellet Community Learning Centers in Akron.